MJ10101010/System_Final_Project/gpt2-app/README.md

 ![Architecture Diagram](assets/architecture.png)

 **Data/Models/Services:**
-- **Model:** `vicgalle/gpt2-open-instruct-v1` (derived from GPT-2, fine-tuned on Open Instruct dataset).
+- **Model:** `vicgalle/gpt2-open-instruct-v1` (derived from GPT-2, fine-tuned on Open Instruct dataset)
-- **Service:** FastAPI backend serving the model and static files.
+- **Service:** FastAPI backend serving the model and static files
 - **Frontend:** HTML
-*No private data or user-specific information is used
+- *No private data or user-specific information is used

 ## 3) How to Run (Local)
 ### Docker